Is Sex Better When You're In Love?

 So is sex better when you're in love?

 Sex can be exciting whether or not you're in love, and at any stage of a relationship.
 I believe sex in a loving relationship offers an opportunity to grow together and become great lovers.
-It may not be possible to recapture the mystery of casual sex but there's a much higher chance of all-round fulfillment.
+It may not be possible to recapture the mystery of casual sex but there's a much higher chance of all-around fulfillment.

 From casual sex to long-term love

-- Casual sex: risk, mystery, urgency and focus on physical satisfaction.
+- Casual sex: risk, mystery, urgency, and focus on physical satisfaction.